strawstack/CoinCard/README.md

 # TODO

-- [ ] Define `CenterMachine` class.
+- [ ] Implement remained of coinArm animations.
-    - Ability for user to click a mining arm.
     - Mining arm will animate to adj cell.
     - Decrement value and turn gold.
+        - Take all coins because center has no limit
+        - If automine and zero found then enter event queue
     - Animate back into place.
     - Value in CenterMachine will increase.
+        - Notify event queue that center machine has changed value

     - Fire setTimeout on animation start.
     - Use CSS animation to animate arm.